plgd-dev/doc/content/en/docs/README.md

 - Companies are not able or do not have the talent, to complete an end-to-end IoT solution.
 - Deployment is unexpectedly complex and many companies do not have the skills to accomplish a proper strategy.
 - Providing Security needs to be a seamless and secure data fabric platform.
-- It’s difficult to make something at scale while maintaining quality.
+- It's difficult to make something at scale while maintaining quality.
 - Devices need to be scalable so that they connect to everything they need to.
 - There will be a large amount of data to run IoT that will need to be stored.